dimkr/tootik/README.md

 tootik is lightweight, private and accessible social network:
 * Its UI is served over [Gemini](https://geminiprotocol.net/), Gopher, Finger and [Guppy](https://github.com/dimkr/guppy-protocol): there's a wide variety of clients to choose from and some work great on old devices.
 * Rich content is reduced to plain text and links: it's a fast, low-bandwidth UI suitable for screen readers.
+* Anonymity: you authenticate using a TLS client certificate and don't have to share your email address or real name.
 * No promoted content, tracking or analytics: social networking, with the slow and non-commercial vibe of the small internet.
 * It's a single static executable, making it easy to [set up your own instance](https://github.com/dimkr/tootik/wiki/Quick-setup-guide) instead of joining an existing one.
 * All instance data is stored in a single file, a [sqlite](https://sqlite.org/) database that is easy to backup and restore.